pascal-felique/NNCV/README.md

 You have to provide the location of the trained Teacher model (who has learned the entire curriculum already).

 The same trained Teacher model will be used during the entire curriculum of the Student.

+- **main_distillation_dice.sh**:

+There is also a variant of Curriculum Learning and Knowledge Distillation with a Dice Loss component included in the Loss calculation.

 - **train_distillation.py**: